FOR PROSPECTIVE STUDENTS:

 (Deadline: Usually in November)

-The EPA STAR fellowship program appears to come and go, so please check to see if the graduate fellowships are being offered in Ecology in the year you are applying.
 There are many other graduate fellowships out there (e.g. http://hertzfoundation.org/fellowships/application/), and many targeting particular types of students that may include you!
 Please spend some time searching for these including talking to faculty and grad students at your undergraduate institution.

 I look forward to hearing from you!